OMERNAJ-hub/Vortex-Fiber-Engine/.github/SECURITY.md

 ### Secure accounts with access

-The [Fiber Organization](https://github.com/gofiber) requires 2FA authorization
+The [Vortex Organization](https://github.com/goVortex) requires 2FA authorization
 for all of it's members.

 ### Critical Updates And Security Notices